Predictia/AQUA/docs/sphinx/source/diagnostics/ocean3d.rst

                           latS: float=None, latN: float=None, lonW: float=None,lonE: float=None,
                           output= True, output_dir = None)

-time_series_multilevs: This function requires data, a region, the type of data processing, and optional depth levels.
+*time_series_multilevs*: This function requires data, a region, the type of data processing, and optional depth levels.
-And it produces time series plots of regionally averaged temperature and salinity with the selected preprocessing of the data for a predefined or customized list of vertical levels.
+It produces time series plots of regionally averaged temperature and salinity with the selected preprocessing of the data for a predefined or customized list of vertical levels.
 The region name supports all the major oceans and seas, in case users require a custom region, they can fill in the values of latitude, and longitude in the boxes.